jython/book/chapter18.rst

 In the end, one of the most important things to remember is that we need to make jython available to our application.
 There are different ways to do this, either by ensuring that the *jython.jar* file is included with the application server, or by packaging the JAR directly into each web application.
 This chapter assumes that you are using the latter technique.
 Placing the *jython.jar* directly into each web application is a good idea because it allows the web application to follow the Java paradigm of "deploy anywhere".
 You do not need to worry whether you are deploying to Tomcat or Glassfish because the Jython runtime is embedded in your application.

+Another new, yet very attractive solution is to deploy to the new Java Store.
+The Java Store is still in alpha mode at the time of this writing, but it will eventually afford developers of Java applications a place to deploy their apps and have them distributed via a nicely polished store front application.
+The distribution center for the Java Store is known as the Java Warehouse.
+In this chapter, we'll discuss a possible solution for packaging applications to deploy to the Java Warehouse.

 Lastly, this section will briefly cover some of the reasons why mobile deployment is not yet a vialble option for Jython.
 While a couple of targets exist in the mobile world, namely Android and JavaFX, both environments are still very new and Jython has not yet been optimized to run on either.